ajreeves/andrewreevesorg/content/authors/admin/_index.md

 #- Visitors
 ---

-Andrew Reeves the director of the [Weidenbaum Center on the Economy, Government, and Public Policy](http://wc.wustl.edu) and professor of [political science](http://polisci.wustl.edu) at [Washington University in St. Louis](http://www.wustl.edu).
+Andrew Reeves is the director of the [Weidenbaum Center on the Economy, Government, and Public Policy](http://wc.wustl.edu) and professor of [political science](http://polisci.wustl.edu) at [Washington University in St. Louis](http://www.wustl.edu).
 He is also an affiliated faculty member in the [Division of Computational and Data Sciences](https://datasciences.wustl.edu) and the [Center for the Study of Race, Ethnicity & Equity](https://cre2.wustl.edu/).

 He has held research fellowships at the [Hoover Institution](https://www.hoover.org) at [Stanford University](https://stanford.edu) and at the [Center for the Study of American Politics](https://csap.yale.edu) within the [Institution for Social and Policy Studies](https://isps.yale.edu) at [Yale University](https://yale.edu).